 Determination of Exit Share Value in Termination of Partnership Lawsuits Under Turkish Commercial Code

 Determining The Exit Share Value in Association Termination Lawsuits Under The TCC

 1. What is The Termination of Partnership Lawsuits in General?

-Pursuant to Article 531 of the Turkish Commercial Code ("TCC") numbered 6102, the owners of the shares representing at least one tenth of the capital and one twentieth in public companies have been given the right to request the termination of the company in the presence of justifiable reasons.
-With this regulation, minority shareholders are given the opportunity to intervene against the misuse of the management by the majority shareholders who are dominant in the joint stock company.
+Pursuant to Article 531 of the Turkish Commercial Code (“TCC”), numbered 6102, the owners of the shares representing at least one-tenth of the capital and one-twentieth in public companies have been given the right to request the termination of the company in the presence of justifiable reasons.
+With this regulation, minority shareholders are allowed to intervene against the misuse of the management by the majority shareholders who are dominant in the joint-stock company.

-Minority shareholders who meet the minimum share ratio stipulated in Article 531 of the TCC can directly file a lawsuit against the legal entity of the joint stock company in the commercial court of first instance where the company headquarters is located.
-Although the TCC does not set forth include a time limit for termination for a just cause, the Court of Appeal’s Court Decisions are that the lawsuit must be filed within a period in accordance with the principle of honesty.
+Minority shareholders who meet the minimum share ratio stipulated in Article 531 of the TCC can directly file a lawsuit against the legal entity of the joint-stock company in the commercial court of the first instance where the company headquarters is located.
+Although the TCC does not set forth include a time limit for termination for a just cause, the Court of Appeal’s Court Decisions is that the lawsuit must be filed within a period in accordance with the principle of honesty.

-The concept of just cause in termination of the Joint Stock Companies is not regulated in the TCC.
-What can be deemed as just cause is appreciated by the Court according to the characteristics of the instant case before the Court.
+The concept of just cause in the termination of the Joint Stock Companies is not regulated in the TCC.
+What can be deemed as the Court appreciates the just cause according to the characteristics of the instant case before the Court.